 The main difference between anxiety and stress you need to understand is how to trigger anxiety.

 External triggers can cause stress.
-It is usually short-term and is a response to the threat you face.
+It is usually short-term and is a response to the threat you face Anxiety or Stress.
 You may feel pressure due to your responsibilities or work pressure.

 Anxiety is more of an internal process.
 This is how you deal with stress in life.
 It can last for many years and may not have any identifiable triggers.